maximilian-nitsch/USBL-Simulator/README.md

     Replace `/path/to/ros2_workspace` with the actual path to your ROS 2 workspace.

 That's it!
-Your `usbl_simulator_package` should now be installed along with its dependencies, and ready to use in your ROS 2 environment.
+Your `usbl_simulator_package` should now be installed along with its dependencies and ready to use in your ROS 2 environment.

 ## Usage